Skip to content

 What is Data-Driven Marketing?

-Data-driven marketing involves collecting data through cookies, feedback forms, etc., and analyzing it to get the most out of each marketing campaign.
+Data-driven marketing involves collecting data through cookies, feedback forms, etc., and analysing it to get the most out of each marketing campaign.

 Cookies are small text files stored on a user’s device when they visit a website.
 They are widely used to collect data about user interactions, preferences, and browsing habits.